 Despite its name, hay fever usually doesn’t include a fever.
 Hay fever, known clinically as allergic rhinitis, is a broad term used to describe an allergy to things in the environment such as pollen, mold spores, and grass.

 When an allergic reaction is so severe that your breathing is jeopardized and you lose consciousness or are at risk of losing consciousness, it’s called anaphylaxis.
 Anaphylaxis is a medical emergency that requires immediate medical attention.

 When you develop congestion, regardless of the cause, the buildup of mucus in your sinuses can be a breeding ground for bacteria.
 When an infection takes hold, you can be hit with a fever that can last for several days.

-Your doctor may recommend a skin test to help diagnose your allergy.
-In this test, a tiny amount of an allergen, such as a dust mite or a particular food, is injected just under the skin.
+Your doctor may recommend a skin prick test to help diagnose your allergy.
+In this test, a tiny amount of an allergen (such as a dust mite or a particular food) is injected just under the skin.
 Your skin’s reaction reveals whether or not you’re allergic to that particular allergen.
-A blood test is also useful sometimes in pinpointing the cause of an allergy.
+Sometimes a blood test is also useful for pinpointing the cause of an allergy.

-If an allergy is not the problem, an infection may be causing your fever.
+If an allergy isn’t the problem, an infection may be causing your fever.
 Conditions such as heat exhaustion can also cause a fever.

-A bacterial infection usually needs antibiotics to eliminate a fever and other symptoms.
-A virus usually just needs time to resolve itself.
+Treating a bacterial infection usually involves taking antibiotics to eliminate a fever and other symptoms.
+A virus usually just needs time to resolve on its own.

 If your allergy is to dust, certain foods, or animal dander, you may need to make adjustments in your home environment and lifestyle.
 If pollen is the culprit, pay close attention to air quality reports and forecasts for your area.

-A high fever in an infant can be a life-threatening situation, so you should seek immediate medical attention if your baby’s temperature approaches 102° F (38.8° C).
+A high fever in an infant can be a life-threatening situation.
+Seek immediate medical attention if your baby’s temperature approaches 102° F (38.9° C).